DenisCalixto/Countable/README.md

 - clone git repository:
 https://github.com/DenisCalixto/Countable.git

-- open a terminal, navigate to the project folder and create a virtual environment.
+- open a terminal, navigate to the root folder of the project (Readme file level) and create a virtual environment.
 I.e.: 'virtualenv myenv'

 - in the terminal, activate the virtual environment.

 Linux or Mac: source /PATHTOENV/bin/activate

-Windows: c:\PATHTOENV\Scripts\activate
+Windows: c:\PATHTOENV\Scripts\activate.bat

-- in the terminal, install django version 2.0.2: 'pip install django==2.0.2'
+- install django version 2.0.2: 'pip install django==2.0.2'

-- in the terminal, install mysqlclient: 'pip install mysqlclient'
+- install mysqlclient: 'pip install mysqlclient'

-- in the terminal, install Pillow (for the images): 'pip install Pillow'
+- install Pillow (for the images): 'pip install Pillow'

+- navigate to folder countabletest-project

-- in settings.py, change the current database configurations according to your environment:
+- open the file countabletest-project\countabletest\settings.py and change the database configurations according to your environment:

 DATABASES = {
     'default': {